 Streitwise typically has one or several investment offerings at a given time.
 Properties are commercial real estate, meaning the tenants are companies and the properties themselves are usually multi-million dollar office spaces or retail buildings.

-For fees, you pay 3% upfront and a 2% annual management fee.
-The upfront fees don’t reduce your shares, however.
+For fees, it’s simple enough where you simply pay a 2% annual management fee.

 Streitwise has a higher investment minimum than Fundrise, but it boasts a high quarterly dividend to let you earn passive income from real estate.

 - Historical dividend payments of 8% or higher

 - Commercial real estate properties can carry less tenant risk